-With almost all boys playing at least one musical instrument, the quality of our music education is extremely high.
-We offer a broad range of musical activities to ensure that the boys enjoy their musical education and whatever a boy’s age, level of ability and preferred style of music, they will be given the chance to learn, progress and perform.
-While many boys enjoy learning more conventional instruments such as the violin or guitar, the sounds of the harp, ukulele or organ are not unheard.
+With almost all boys playing at least one musical instrument, the academic standard of our music education is extremely high.
+We offer a broad range of musical activities to ensure the that boys enjoy their musical education and whatever a boy’s age, level of ability and preferred style of music, they will be given the chance to learn, progress and perform: while many boys enjoy learning more conventional instruments such as the violin or guitar, the sounds of the harp, eukelele or organ are far from unknown.

-Music is a key part of the curriculum for all our pupils but, for those who want to pursue it more actively there are also many opportunities to enjoy it outside formal lessons.
-Boys might choose to join one of our larger choirs or orchestras, or get involved with any of the smaller musical groups such as our big band (The Pink Panthers), jazz ensemble, brass group, guitar ensemble, percussion group, or various string quartets.
+Music is a key part of the curriculum for all our pupils, but for those who want to pursue it more actively there are also many opportunities to enjoy it outside of formal lessons.
+Boys might choose to join one of our larger choirs or orchestras, or get involved with any of the smaller musical groups such as our wind band (The Pink Panthers), jazz ensemble, brass group, guitar ensemble, percussion group, or various string quartets.

-Individual tuition is available for virtually all instruments as, in addition to the Director of Music and our Assistant Director of Music, we have over twenty visiting music teachers.
+Individual tuition is available for virtually instruments, as in addition to the Director of Music and our Assistant Director of Music, we have over twenty visiting music teachers.
 Nearly all boys in the school choose to learn at least one instrument and the emphasis is very much on enjoyment as well as progression.

 Additionally, our proximity to some of the world’s most exciting music venues on the South Bank and in the West End means that there are regular opportunities to arrange school trips to various contemporary concerts and classical recitals, extending the boys’ musical horizons.